 Within the IRS and Department of Labor, red flags start flying from any number of triggers.

-Well-intentioned employers can easily end up on IRS and DOL radar screens when a Worker’s Comp claim is filed by a contract worker.
+Well-intentioned employers can quickly end up on IRS and DOL radar screens when a contract worker files a Worker’s Comp claim.
 This happens with surprising frequency despite the logical assumption that an independent contractor should understand the implications of a business-to-business relationship.
-One key aspect of a true B2B relationship is that a worker’s business activity exists independent of the employer.
+One key aspect of a genuine B2B relationship is that a worker’s business activity exists independent of the employer.

 As an employer, if you’re an IC’s only client, an “audience of one” so to speak, you should start thinking red flag.
 Admittedly, compliance issues are complicated stuff.
 There is no predetermined formula that yields a definitive answer to the employee versus contractor question.